Frenet Immersed Finite Element Spaces on Triangular Meshes: Numerical Experiments

-As reported in Section~\ref{sec: condition}, for GC-IFE basis constructed with higher degree polynomials (e.g. $m=7$), the conditioning of the mass matrices differs significantly among the three bases.
-As shown in Figure~\ref{fig: proj p7 1-10}, the accuracy of the approximation with the GC-IFE basis by the general construction deteriorates dramatically from the expected optimal order, whereas both reconstructed bases continue to exhibit good convergence.
-In particular, the GC-IFE basis by {\bf Reconstruction Approach 2} is more robust and maintains the optimal convergence rates in both the $L^2$ norm and $H^1$ semi-norm.
+As discussed in Section~\ref{sec: condition}, for higher-order approximations (e.g. $m=7$), the conditioning of the mass matrices differs significantly among the three bases.
+As shown in Figure~\ref{fig: proj p7 1-10}, the accuracy of the approximation based on the general construction deteriorates significantly, whereas both reconstructed approaches continue to exhibit convergence.